oznurdemir/flexible_calendar_widget/flutter_custom_calendar/README.md

 # flutter_custom_calendar

-A Flutter package that provides a customizable calendar widget for your applications.
-This calendar allows users to select dates and navigate between months seamlessly, while also being fully customizable in terms of appearance.
+A customizable calendar widget for Flutter applications that allows users to select dates and navigate between months seamlessly, while providing full customization of appearance.

 ## Features